 The compromise of added durability compared to pure racing shoes comes at the cost of added weight.
 However, for runners who prefer to save the most expensive (and less durable) options for race day — or those who want one shoe for both training and racing — the TC is an excellent option.

-You can buy the women’s model of this shoe straight from New Balance.
-(The men’s edition is currently out of stock.)
+You can buy this shoe directly from New Balance.

 Like this article?